pekkanikander/pico-extras-usb-msc-virtual-disk/README.md

 - Generates ExFAT files and file contents on the fly
 - Supports adding your own files (work in progress)
 - May expose RP2350 BootROM flash partitions, each as a read-only file (`.BIN`)
-- Falls back to a single `FLASH.BIN` if no partition table is found
+- May also expose the whole flash as a single `FLASH.BIN` file
 - May expose other memory regions (ROM, SRAM) as additional `.BIN` files
 - Supports `STDOUT.TXT` for debugging
-- Tiny memory footprint - about 5kB
+- Tiny memory footprint

 ### How it works

 1. Implements **USB Memory Stick ** using TinyUSB MSC.

-Implements a strictly read-only memory stick, allowing the Pico to be removed or the Pico firmware to detach USB without the host OS complaining about the memory stick having been disconnected or turned off without being ejected.
+Implements a strictly read-only memory stick, allowing the Pico to be removed or the Pico firmware to detach USB without the host OS complaining (much) about the memory stick having been disconnected or turned off without being ejected.

-This is implemented as TinyUSB MSC callbacks and largely independent from RP2350 code.
+The exFAT layer is implemented as TinyUSB MSC callbacks and largely independent from RP2350 code.
-Adding support for other MCUs and SDKs should be straigtforward.
+Adding support for other MCUs and SDKs should be relatively straigtforward.

 2. **Generates a Virtual exFAT disk**

 Generates an exFAT disk image on the fly, requiring only a few kilobytes of program memory and less than a kilobyte of SRAM.
-Depending on compile time options, the SRAM usage can be scaled down to about one hundred bytes.
+Depending on compile time options, the sram usage can be scaled down to about two hundred bytes (other than stack), if you leave out all the included file examples and just implement your own file.

 NB.
 At this point, PicoVD does not support subfolders.
 All files must be placed in the root directory.
 However, nothing prevents one from extending the code to support subfolders.

-Currently the virtual addresses (LBAs) must be allocated at compile time.
-In practice, this means that while your Pico app may decide whether any given file is present and visible in the root directory or not, only a fixed, compile-time defined set of files can be supported.

 3. **Provides compile-time and run-time APIs for files**

 Implements an API (WIP, not ready yet) that allow files to defined either at compile-time or at run-time.
-However, even for the runtime-time defined files, their virtual address (LBA) must be defined at compile time.

 4. **Exposes RP2350 memory regions as files**